-Students with disabilities should be able to pursue relief, like money damages, that is available under the ADA but that they cannot get under IDEA, without first using up IDEA’s administrative remedies.
+Students with disabilities who have nothing more to gain from the IDEA’s administrative process should be able to pursue relief in federal court, like money damages, that is available under the ADA and not available under the IDEA.

 Miguel is a person who is deaf.
-In 2017, DRM attorneys helped Miguel file a case in administrative court, seeking relief under the ADA and IDEA for Sturgis Public Schools’ failure to provide Miguel with a qualified sign language interpreter for 12 years.
-Sturgis Public Schools and Miguel settled the IDEA claim, and the administrative court dismissed the ADA claim.
+In 2017, DRM attorneys helped Miguel file a case in administrative court, seeking relief under the ADA and the IDEA for Sturgis Public Schools’ failure to provide Miguel with a qualified sign language interpreter for 12 years.
+After receiving Miguel’s complaint, the administrative court first dismissed the ADA claim, and then later, Sturgis Public Schools and Miguel settled the IDEA claim.
 Miguel then filed suit in federal court, seeking money damages under the ADA for his past harm.
-Money damages are not available under IDEA, but they are under the ADA.
+Money damages are not available for violations of the IDEA, but they are available for violations of the ADA.

 Case name: Miguel Luna Perez v.
 Sturgis Public Schools, et al.